CraftingStore/craftingstore-docs/docs/payment-gateways/how-to-set-up-paypal-using-the-api-business.md

 7\.
 Click "done" and click "Update gateways"

 PayPal is now enabled, when the first transaction comes in, we will create a webhook within this app to notify us about payment/subscription updates.

+### Common issues
+##### I'm getting an error on checkout
+Make sure that the credentials entered are valid.
+Also make sure that they are actually "Live" credentials.
+We are sending requests to the live version of PayPal to create your payment (so the user has to pay using their real account).
+Credentials meant for their testing version will not work.